simplelogica/nocms-pages/README.md

 In a previous gem version blocks were a model within the NoCms::Pages namespace, but now everything was moved to the [nocms-blocks](https://github.com/simplelogica/nocms-blocks) and in this repo there's only left a rake task for the migration.

+You can read the steps for a sucessful block migration in its own [migration documentation](doc/migration-blocks-steps.md)

 ### Block Cache

 Blocks are rendered through the `render_page_block` helper instead of the `render_block` helper from `nocms-blocks`.
 This helper uses the `render_block` helper but add some extra cache levels: